amphp/http-client/README.md

 the HTTP protocol using objects to maximize testability and avoid the pitfalls of littering OO code with unencapsulated superglobals.

+##### HTTP Client

-The Artax Client acts as a drop-in replacement for the woeful `curl_*` API to allow intuitive, object-oriented and standards-compliant HTTP resource traversal.
-Artax makes consuming RESTful web services a triviality.
+The Artax HTTP Client acts as a drop-in replacement for the `curl_*` API enabling intuitive, standards-compliant HTTP resource traversal and RESTful web service consumption a triviality.
+Some features of the HTTP Client include:

-### DEPENDENCIES

-Artax requires PHP 5.3 or higher and depends on the [PHP-Datastructures][datastructures] repository.

-### CLIENT FEATURES

  - No `cURL` or `libcurl` required; Artax uses sockets directly instead of tittering with PHP's `curl_*` bindings